Stuart Forster reviews the process of creating a Professional Line photobook using software from Saal Digital.

 During February, Saal Digital, a company based in Germany, reached out for reviewers of their Professional Line photobooks on Instagram.
 The Go Eat Do Instagram feed is an eclectic mix of food and travel images, many of which are taken on my smartphone rather than consistently top quality images created using my DSLR.

-Saal Selected me, recommending that I download their software to create a photobook or install a plugin for use in Adobe Photoshop or Adobe InDesign.
+Saal selected me to create a photo book, recommending that I download their software to create a photobook or install a plugin for use in Adobe Photoshop or Adobe InDesign.
 Despite being a regular Photoshop user, I decided to install the Saal app, a task which proved straightforward.

 Creating a photobook on Canada